Working With a Sarasota Probate Attorney: How to Deal with Probate and What You Can Do to Avoid It

 If your loved one has died, and you are faced with a probate administration process in Sarasota FL, make sure you hire reputable Sarasota estate planning and probate lawyers who have years of experience handling these legal matters.

 The Lehn Law, P.A. law firm has a narrow focus on navigating the legal issues people face every day, including estate planning, probate, bankruptcy, foreclosure, and elder law matters.
+You can rely on our elder law attorney or estate planning attorney to handle your estate planning documents, deal with estate litigation, and make sure everything is in legal compliance.
 Our firm is dedicated to helping Sarasota families and you can rest assured that your loved ones, your property, and your rights will be protected.

 Probate Attorney Sarasota FL Gives an Overview of the Probate Process

-Summary Administration and Formal Administration are two types of probate in Florida.
+Summary Administration and Formal Administration are two types of probate under Florida law.
 If the decedent’s estate and assets going through probate are valued at $75,000 or less, then Summary Administration may be available.
 It’s an expedited procedure that can also be used in case it involves a death that occurred over two years ago (such as when someone is missing and declared dead recently).

 A Petition for Summary Administration must be filed and signed by estate beneficiaries and/or a surviving spouse to initiate the process.